On the tracks of a real-life X-Man

-The Wolverine Project aims to get a better understanding of the current size and range of BC's wolverines so that conservationists and landowners can then make better management decisions around how they are using the lands that wolverines also frequent.
+The Wolverine Project aims to get a better understanding of the current size and range of BC's wolverines so that conservationists and landowners can make better management decisions around how they are using the lands that wolverines also frequent.

-“This information can be used to guide winter recreation use management, fur harvest quotas, acquisition of conservation properties and highway mitigation efforts,” Hausleitner explains.
+“This information can be used to guide winter recreation use management, fur harvest quotas, acquisition of conservation properties and highway mitigation efforts,” Doris explains.
 “It may also provide a baseline for predicting population response to climate change scenarios.”

 South Selkirk Mountain Range, British Columbia (Photo by NCC)

 A sizeable portion of the South Selkirks research took place on the Nature Conservancy of Canada's vast Darkwoods Conservation Area.
 The study confirmed four wolverines were in the area, including a breeding pair and one male who had previously been picked up in a study in Idaho.
-Being able to confirm that wolverines are moving north to south — and notable that they are finding a way across Highway 3 in BC – is, in Hausleitner's words, “imperative for species persistence in the US.”
-This finding could be used to support efforts in the United States to have the species declared an endangered species.
+Being able to confirm that wolverines are moving north to south — and noting that they are finding a way across Highway 3 in BC — is, in Hausleitner's words, “imperative for species persistence in the U.S.” This finding could be used to support efforts in the United States to have the species declared an endangered species.

-“Federally and provincially, wolverines have been assessed as a species at risk,” says Hausleitner.
+“Federally and provincially, wolverines have been assessed as a species at risk,” says Doris.
 “These listings are as a result of low population densities and reproductive rates, while identified threats include disturbance, habitat loss and fragmentation from human activities and development, caribou decline, mortality from trapping and climate change.”